threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 You will then be able to see your seed phrase.
 You can make sure you have your seed phrase somewhere safe, offline, before removing your account.

-Now, we will remove the account from the ThreeFold Connect App.
+Now, we will remove the account from the ThreeFold Connect app.
 In Settings, click on the arrow circled in green and click on the red button with a white dashed in it.
 Beware: once done, you can only recover your account with your **3bot ID** and your **seed phrase**.

 ![farming_tf_wallet_33](./img/farming_tf_wallet_33.png)